 What Goes on Inside?

 Many caves require you to remove your shoes—as you would when using the facilities at a spa—before you enter the salty, sand-like pit inside the cave.
-Most caves also ask you to leave your beloved phone behind before entering, so be ready to participate in a mini digital detox.
-When inside, you’ll notice the cave is kept slightly cooler than normal air temperature, which is due to the halotherapy (salt-infused air being pumped into the room)—more to come on that, too.
+Most caves also ask you to leave behind your electronic devices before entering, so be ready to participate in a mini digital detox.
+When inside, you’ll notice the cave is kept slightly cooler than normal air temperature, which is due to the halotherapy (salt-infused air being pumped into the room).

 As I entered the cave for my session, I immediately immersed my feet in the rocky salt substance that makes up the ground.
-It feels heavenly to the bare foot and is one of the first physical sensations I experienced from my time inside the cave.
-I then took a seat in one of several zero gravity chairs (it seems that most caves provide the same type of seating), which allow you to recline while propping your legs at a comfortable angle.
+It feels heavenly to the barefoot and is one of the first physical sensations I experienced from my time inside the cave.
+I then took a seat in one of several zero-gravity chairs, which allow you to recline while propping your legs at a comfortable angle.
 All 11 people in my session took their seats, and some even chose to sit or lay on the salt rock substance of the floor.
 I was given a blanket to keep me comfortable and warm.

 While I situated myself, I noticed a calming, peaceful soundtrack—similar to one you’d hear during a massage or spa treatment—which sounded like the gentle ebb and flow of ocean waves.
-I felt like I was settling in for a nap as the owner of the cave welcomed us and explained the background and benefits of the salt cave (more on that below).
-We then began the session with our eyes-closed as we were walked through an exercise in guided breath work.
-The breath therapy happened to be a part of a special package for my session but standard salt cave sessions typically leave you to relax and zen out while breathing in the goodness the environment.
+I felt like I was settling in for a nap as the owner of the cave welcomed us and explained the background and benefits of the salt cave.
+We began the session with our eyes closed as we were walked through an exercise in guided breath work.
+The breath therapy happened to be a part of a special package for my session, but standard salt cave sessions typically leave you to relax and zen out while breathing in the goodness of the environment.

 What Are the Benefits?